Uptown & the Avenue of Fashion

-Bagley is an Uptown neighborhood whose boundaries are West Outer Drive to the north, Livernois Avenue to the east, Six Mile Road to the south, and Wyoming Avenue to the west.
-With 11,621 people, it is the fifth largest neighborhood in the city.
-This Northwest neighborhood’s eastern boundary is the Avenue of Fashion, the historic hub of Detroit’s apparel industry.
+Bagley is a neighborhood in Northwest Detroit bounded by West Outer Drive to the north, Livernois Avenue to the east, Six Mile Road to the south, and Wyoming Avenue to the west.
+With 11,621 people, it is the fifth-largest neighborhood in the city.
+This neighborhood’s eastern boundary is the Avenue of Fashion, the historic hub of Detroit’s apparel industry.

 Bagley borders the neighborhoods of Fitzgerald, Martin Park, Sherwood Forest, and University District.